 If you come across errors or difficulties then have a look at the F.A.Q. page which offers solutions for the most common complications.
 Alternatively, use the CARLA forum to post any queries you may have.

-- CARLA build
+- Part Two: Build CARLA

 - x64 system.
 The simulator should run in any 64 bits Windows system.

 - An adequate GPU.
-CARLA aims for realistic simulations, so the server needs at least a 4GB GPU.
+CARLA aims for realistic simulations, so the server needs at least a 6 GB GPU though we would recommend 8 GB.
 A dedicated GPU is highly recommended for machine learning.